The datapine Blog

 1. Inventory accuracy

 Simple and straightforward: you need to know what you have in stock and what is passing through your warehouse.
-By performing regular cycle counts, equipping yourself with electronic tags will make the work easier and provide you with data needed to compare your physical inventory to the electronic record of it.
+By performing regular cycle counts, equipping yourself with electronic tags will make the work easier and provide you with the data needed to compare your physical inventory to the electronic record.

 This inventory KPI lets you know if what you actually have in stock matches the electronic record of your stocks